pixiedust/pixiedust/README.md

    - An app can feature embedded forms and responses, [flightpredict](https://github.com/ibm-cds-labs/simple-data-pipe-connector-flightstats/tree/master/pixiedust_flightpredict), which lets users enter flight details to see the likelihood of landing on-time.
    - Or present a sophisticated workflow, like our [twitter demo](https://github.com/ibm-cds-labs/pixiedust_incubator/tree/master/twitterdemo), which delivers a real-time feed of tweets, trending hashtags, and aggregated sentiment charts with Watson Tone Analyzer.

-- **Extensibility.** Create your own visualizations or apps using the pixiedust extensibility APIs.
+- **Extensibility.** Create your own visualizations or apps using the PixieDust extensibility APIs.
 If you know html and css, you can write and deliver amazing graphics without forcing notebook users to type one line of code.
-Use the shape of the data to control when Pixiedust shows your visualization in a menu.
+Use the shape of the data to control when PixieDust shows your visualization in a menu.

-- **Export.** Notebook users can download data to .csv, html, json, etc. locally on your laptop or into a variety of back-end data sources, like Cloudant, dashDB, GraphDB, etc...
+- **Export.** Notebook users can download data to .csv, HTML, JSON, etc. locally on your laptop or into a variety of back-end data sources, like Cloudant, dashDB, GraphDB, etc...

    ![save as options](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2016/07/pd_download.png)
-- **Scala Bridge.** Use scala directly in your Python notebook.
+- **Scala Bridge.** Use Scala directly in your Python notebook.
 Variables are automatically transfered from Python to Scala and vice-versa.
 [Learn more](https://ibm-cds-labs.github.io/pixiedust/scalabridge.html).

   > **Or start in a Scala notebook.** As mentioned, all these PixieDust features work not only in Python, but in Scala too.
 So if you prefer Scala, you'll soon be able to start there and use PixieDust to insert sophisticated Python graphic options within your Scala notebook.
 Instructions coming soon.